 But what about during the trip, and maybe even in the tumultuous hours and days right before a trip, when things often get hairy and quite miserable?
 Nawijn and his colleagues kept digging; follow along below.

 Most trip planners experience an immediate boost in happiness when starting to plan a trip.
-While pre-trip happiness usually starts at higher levels than that for non-travelers, it really kicks in for as much as eight weeks in advance of the actual trip, according to the study (see the chart on page 40).
+While pre-trip happiness usually starts at higher levels than that for non-travelers, it really kicks in for as much as eight weeks in advance of the actual trip, according to the study.

 However, the afterglow of a trip seems to last a much shorter time; as you can see on the graph linked above, participants seem to report a very quick and steep return to "normal" or worse after a trip.
 In general, the buzz from a "very relaxed" vacation tends to last maximally for two weeks.
 After that, vacationers tend to sag below even their lowest happiness levels, at least as compared to the eight-week anticipation period.

 However, even after the two-week "crash," vacationers still tended to report happiness levels higher than those of non-vacationers (both with and without controls for participant income levels and other variables, which did not exhibit strong influence on the study outcomes).
 The report also cites some older studies that indicate boosts in post-trip health.
 It seems like a good, solid vacation trip is good for heart and soul alike.

 Despite the foregoing, the original study concluded that "returning home involves a swift return to pre-trip happiness levels, independent of the duration of the trip."
 That is, the two-week "fade-out" seems to occur irrespective of the length of the trip.